Speedway World Championship: 1955 to 1994 – FIM Championships

 In 1955, the World final organisers recognised that it was no longer practical for the foreigners to travel to the Championship round races in Britain, and so a system with zonal qualification races was invented.
-The Nordic countries Finland, Denmark, Sweden and Norway had their own qualifiers, Austria, Netherlands, Germany, Poland, Soviet Union and Czechoslovakia had the "continental" qualifiers, and the best riders met for European Championships - all organised in roughly the same way as the World final was before.
-The Championship Round for British, Australian and New Zealand racers, however, was kept until 1960, after which the first World Final outside London was staged in Sweden, in '61.
-Finals in Poland, and later USA, Germany Denmark and the Netherlands followed, the number of British & Commonwealth participants reducing over time, quotas from each nation/continent varying dependent upon which nation hosted the championship final.
+The Nordic countries Finland, Denmark, Sweden and Norway had their own qualifiers; Austria, Netherlands, Germany, Poland, Soviet Union and Czechoslovakia had the "continental" qualifiers; and the best riders met for European Championships, all organised in roughly the same way as the World final was before.
+The Championship Round for British, Australian and New Zealand racers, however, was kept until 1960, after which the first World Final outside London was staged in Sweden, in 1961.
+Finals in Poland, and later USA, Germany, Denmark and the Netherlands followed.
+The number of British & Commonwealth participants reduced over time, with quotas from each nation/continent varying, depending upon which nation hosted the championship final.